 Cleaning the Shaft

 The cue’s shaft loses its slickness with play.
 For instance, chalk on the hands or dust from the air can affect how it glides.
-Occasionally wiping the cue shaft with a wet cloth will remove this build up and other oils.
-Likewise, you can buy special cue cleaner and polish for optimal performance.
+Occasionally wiping the cue shaft with a wet cloth will remove this build-up and other oils.
+Likewise, you can buy a special cue cleaner and polish for optimal performance.

 Since cues are made from wood, they are susceptible to warping and denting.
 Thus, you need to keep your cues in an environment with controlled temperature and humidity.
 Otherwise, store them in a sturdy, well-insulated case.